MakeSchool-Tutorials/Makestagram-Swift-V3/P12-Taking-Photos/content.md

 }
 ```

 In our `viewDidLoad` we set a _closure_.
-A closure can be thought as a function without a name.
+A closure can be thought of as a function without a name.

 This part of the code is the closure: